muacelle/muacelle/README.md

 # Hi! :)
 - I'm **Marcelle** and I'm studying to become a **Full-Stack Developer**.
 - I started to get interested in Tech when I worked at **Jusbrasil** in 2021.
-- Besides Programming, I have familiarity with Agile, Product Development, Pipelines, JIRA, Excel and Metabase.
+- Besides Programming, I have familiarity with Agile, Product Development, JIRA, Excel, SQL and Metabase.
 - I'm currently learning Java.

 ## Stats